microsoft/Bing-Maps-V8-TypeScript-Definitions/README.md

 ## Q & A

 - **Q: When will new Bing Maps features be added to these defintions.**
   - **A:** New features will be added to the definitions when they have graduated out of the experimental branch and into the main release branch of V8.
-This will often be done in parallel with MSDN documntation updates.
+This will often be done in parallel with MSDN documentation updates.

 ## Contributing